Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Lepton flavour violating decay signatures

-Next, we analyze these final states at the LHC/FCC adopting the similar procedures described in previous sections at 14 TeV and 30 TeV center of mass energies with an integrated luminosity of 1000 \fbi, also at 100 TeV collision with 100 \fbi of integrated luminosity.
-The signal numbers for all the above mentioned final states are very low for 14\,TeV results and do not list them here.
-The events at 30\,TeV and 100\,TeV center of mass energies are noticeable, however, in most cases, they fail to attain a $5\,\sigma$ signal strength within the proposed lifetime of LHC/FCC.
-The only encouraging scenario is the final state of $1b -$jet $+ 2-$ jet $+ 2\mu$, which according to the topologies quoted above arises from $S_3^{1/3}$ component (\autoref{bgS13_BP3_2}).
-However, due to presence of initial state radiations and large production cross-section of $S_3^{4/3}$ (see \autoref{crosss3b}), this component contributes dominantly via \autoref{S43_BP3}.
-As no neutrino is present in this final state, we have applied a cut in the missing transverse momentum $\ptmiss<30\,$GeV.
-The numbers for the signal and the SM background events are given in \autoref{bgs343_BP3}.
-The signal significances of $5.8\,\sigma$ at 30\,TeV with 1000 \fbi integrated luminosity and $7.7\,\sigma$ at 100 TeV with luminosity of 100 \fbi can be attained for this benchmark point (BP3).
+Next, we analyze these finalstates at the LHC/FCC adopting the similar procedures described in previous sections at 14 TeV and 30 TeV centre-of-mass energies with an integrated luminosity of 1000 \fbi, also at 100 TeV collision with 100 \fbi of integrated luminosity.
+The signal numbers for all the above mentioned finalstates are very low for 14\,TeV results and do not list them here.
+The events at 30\,TeV and 100\,TeV centre-of-mass energies are noticeable, however, in most cases, they fail to attain a $5\,\sigma$ signal strength within the proposed lifetime of LHC/FCC.